 GMP Facility for Advanced Therapies

-The GMP facility, including its supporting utilities (computerized GMP monitoringsystem and the laboratory instruments) are being routinely qualified and requalified in accordance with the requirements of GMP.
+The two GMP laboratories, including their supporting utilities (computerized GMP monitoring systems, pharmaceutical gas supply systems and the laboratory instruments) are being routinely qualified and requalified in accordance with the requirements of GMP.

-Since obtaining the operating license for the core facility, two DBM research groups have been using the GMP laboratory services to produce different ATMPs (cartilage tissue and genetically engineered vaccinia virus) to be used in clinical trials.
-The facility offers, however, the capacity for inclusion of additional teams upon their request.
+The facility offers the capacity for inclusion of additional teams upon their request.
 The DBM hopes that the availability of this core facility will further stimulate the transition of preclinical research into the study of exciting new investigational medicinal products.